Release Policy

 • Rule type: FAILURE

-• Failure message: Pipeline task '%s' uses an unacceptable task bundle '%s'
+• FAILURE message: Pipeline task '%s' does not contain a bundle reference

 • Source

 Enterprise Contract expects that a set of tasks were included in the pipeline build for each image to be released.
 This package includes a set of rules to verify that the expected tasks ran in the pipeline when the image was built.
-Required tasks are listed by the names given to them within the Tekton Bundle image.
+Required tasks for a pipeline are specified in a data source provided at runtime.
+This data source features two primary rule data keys: pipeline-required-tasks and required-tasks.
+The pipeline-required-tasks key lists all required tasks broken down by pipeline name, while required-tasks details a default or baseline set of tasks.
+If your pipeline corresponds to an entry under pipeline-required-tasks, those tasks will be prioritized; otherwise, the system will default to the tasks listed under required-tasks.
+Required tasks are listed by the names given to them within the task definition.
 Optionally invocation parameter of a Task can be also mandated by including the name and the value in square brackets following the name of the task.
 For example: name[PARAM=val].
 Only single parameter is supported, to assert multiple parameters repeat the required task definition for each parameter seperately.

 • Package name: tasks